Skip to main content

 2. Initialize the SDK

-Initialize the SDK with a SDK key, which can be created in the Eppo web interface:
+Initialize the SDK with the Android Application and an SDK key, which can be created in the Eppo web interface:

 import cloud.eppo.android.EppoClient;